mcreelma/foo_par_creelman/README.md

 - **Simple API**: Easily calculate the volume of a sphere with a single function call.
 - **Error Handling**: Gracefully handles invalid input, such as negative radius values.
-- **Community-Driven**: Designed to be extended and improved by a wide range of contributors.
+- **Community-Driven**: Designed to make contributions easy for open-source improvements.

 ## Installation